-Following Wang et al. (2023), we tested models' sensitivity to linguistic knowledge such as subject-verb agreement on the Zorro test suite (Huebner et al., 2021).
+Following Wang et al. (2023), we tested models' sensitivity to linguistic knowledge such as subject-verb agreement on the

+Zorro test suite (Huebner et al., 2021).
 This test suite evaluates 13 grammatical phenomena on 23 tests, each containing 2000 minimal sentence pairs.
 To avoid out-of-vocabulary words, Wang et al. (2023) filtered out all minimal pairs containing tokens outside of their SAYCam-S vocabulary, left with 15 tests, each containing fewer than 700 pairs.
-In this work, we regenerated Zorro based on the original linguistic templates and the intersected vocabulary of our 5 datasets, resulting in a full 23 tests.4
+In this work, we regenerated Zorro based on the original linguistic templates and the intersected vocabulary of our 5 datasets, resulting in a full 23 tests.3

 Test accuracy.
 From Table 4, we can see average Zorro test accuracies over 3 different random seeds are consistent among 3 single-child datasets (Sarah, Ellie, and SAYCam-S), nearly all of which reached over 65% correct (chance is 50%).
-Among all single-child-directed datasets, the Sarah dataset trained models with the best Zorro accuracy in all model architectures except LSTM (2-layer).
-Comparatively, across all 5 datasets studied, models trained on the Wikipedia dataset exhibit the lowest Zorro accuracy, while those trained on the CHILDES dataset achieve the highest.
+Among all single-child-directed datasets, the Sarah dataset trained models with the best Zorro accuracy in all model architectures except the LSTM (2-layer).
+Comparatively, across all 5 datasets studied, models trained on the Wikipedia dataset exhibit the lowest Zorro accuracy,4 while those trained on the CHILDES dataset achieve the highest.
 Furthermore, for each specific linguistic test, models trained on single child datasets give consistent performances as seen in Figure 1.
-The first row illustrates four linguistic tests where most mod-
+The first row illustrates four linguistic tests where most models trained on single-child datasets perform well, whereas the second row shows models perform poorly on subject-verb agreement.5